|

 Designed to fit into tight places, this unit was often found in workshops, bars, retail stores, attached to the side of a desk to preserve desktop space, and was briefly marketed as a wall phone for home use.
 The "handset mounting" (top photo) only contains a hookswitch and connection terminals.
 The components in the top photo are great for display, but are not a complete telephone.
 To work, an external subscriber set must be added, which contains coils, capacitors and the ringer.
 The subset was mounted away from the phone, on a wall or under a desk or counter, saving space on the desk.
 Price (without subset):

-External subset ($40-100) to interface with the
+External subset ($40-100) to interface with the phone

-phone line.
-Several configurations are available, such as the
+line.
+Several configurations are available, such as

-the lower photo.
-Various styles of wood ringer boxes can also be
+plastic subset in the lower photo.
+Various styles of

-used with modern mini-networks to make a working phone.
+mini-networks to make a working phone.
 Email for

 details |